FSXAC/FSXAC.github.io/documents/CIVL250/module3.md

 Systems without a leader/controller are **self-organizing**.
 The macroscopic behavior from simple rules are called **emergent**.
 In a nut shell: [How Stupid Things Become Smart Together](https://www.youtube.com/watch?v=16W7c0mb-rE)[^1].

 > A human brain is an example --- The interaction of neurons and synapses in our brain is relative simple, and we can simulate it.
-But on a scale of billions, we can have consciousness, personality, emotions, etc. These are emergent and macroscopic behaviors.
+But on a scale of billions, we can have consciousness, personality, emotions, etc..
+These are emergent and macroscopic behaviors.

 ## Resiliency